oVirt/ovirt-site/source/howto/hosted-engine.html.md

 # **Maintaining the setup**

-The HA Agent will support 2 types of maintenance:
+The HA services has 2 maintenance types for different tasks.

 #### **Global maintenance**